 Virtual machine monitoring helps you stay on top of resource issues when allocating resources from one virtual machine to another.
 Network traffic issues are inevitable when making remote resources available instantly and locally.
-You need to track demand and adapt resources in order to keep network users happy.
-Capacity planning is a key part of VM management and monitoring utilization helps you stay ahead of demand and keeps response times low.
+You need to track demand and adapt resources to keep network users happy.
+Capacity planning is a key part of VM management, and monitoring utilization helps you stay ahead of demand and keeps response times low.

-- SolarWinds VM Monitor (FREE DOWNLOAD) Free tool that monitors VMWare and Microsoft Hyper-V virtualizations on Windows Server.
+- SolarWinds VM Monitor EDITOR’S CHOICE Free tool that monitors VMWare and Microsoft Hyper-V virtualizations on Windows Server.
 Prioritizes for CPU utilization and memory usage.
 Free Download.

 - SolarWinds Virtualization Manager (FREE TRIAL) A paid tool that runs on Windows Server and monitors VMWare and Hyper-V, Amazon EC2 and Azure.

 - AppOptics APM (FREE TRIAL) A cloud-based application performance monitor with added infrastructure monitoring that makes a great virtualization monitor.

 - Paessler PRTG Network Monitor A wider network, server, and application monitoring suite that includes specialized monitoring functions for Citrix Xen, Microsoft Hyper-V, VMWare, Parallels Virtuozzo Containers, and Amazon EC2.